 How to Remove Spray Paint from Glass- Mirror Cleaning

 One of the best ways to give your old mirror an entirely new look is by painting its frame.
 You can do it in a few minutes with the help of spray paint.
 Often it happens that spray paint seeps under the applied tape or paper for protection.
 You can remove paint from glass or mirror with the help of following home remedy.

-You need following material for the cleaning process.
+You need the following material for the cleaning process.

 - Nail Polish Remove (with acetone)